AhmetZamanis/UsedCarKicksClassification/Report.md

     MANUAL     2575
     Manual        1
     Name: count, dtype: int64

+We’ll print the model information for cars with missing Transmission values.
+We can then fill these in with manual search (or personal interest & knowledge in my case).
+We’ll apply this method to several other columns with missing values.

 ``` python
 # Work out & impute transmission NAs from car model